TNAlthea/TNAlthea/README.md

 ### Hi there 👋

+- I don't even know what i am doing currently ...

+- but you know ...

+- we are all trying our best innit?

 <!--
 **TNAlthea/TNAlthea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.